 Who’s right?
 A quick look at the relevant tables from the ONS on public and private sector employment reveals why everyone’s in disagreement.
 Further Education Sixth Form College Corporations were reclassified from public to private sector last year, resulting in a boon for private jobs figures right in the middle of the dataset we’re counting (and a corresponding drop in the public sector employment figures).

 Not only that, but it’s not actually clear what people mean when they say “since the election”.
-The ONS data on private sector employment is only published quarterly – in March, June, Spetember and December each year.
+The ONS data on private sector employment is only published quarterly – in March, June, September and December each year.
 A May election doesn’t fit neatly into the series.

 If we include the FE colleges and 6th form corporations in the private sector figures prior to 2012, we can get a reasonably comparable picture over time.
 So we have two alternatives: there are 1.3 million more private sector jobs since March 2010 and 1.04 million since June 2010.

-Neither David Cameron’s 1.25 million (comparing since June 2010) or Stephane Flanders’ 1.6 million (comparing since March 2010) are adjusted to take into account the reclassification.
+Neither David Cameron’s 1.25 million (comparing since June 2010) or Stephanie Flanders’ 1.6 million (comparing since March 2010) are adjusted to take into account the reclassification.
 In other words, they’re comparing a 2010 private sector without FE/6th form corporations to a 2013 private sector with those included.

 Confused?
 We sympathise.